Home About History Roadmap FAQ Lite Status Download Contact Developer

 The fastest NWS alerts you can get without working for a TV station.

 The NWS pushes alerts through a few different channels.
-Most weather apps pull from the public REST API at api.weather.gov, which typically adds a 60–120 second delay between issuance and delivery.
+Most weather apps pull from the public REST API at api.weather.gov, which typically adds a 60 to 120 second delay between issuance and delivery.

-StormSync VT/OI connects directly to the NOAA Weather Wire Service Open Interface (NWWS-OI) — an authenticated XMPP feed that TV and radio broadcasters, emergency managers, and commercial alerting services rely on.
-Alerts arrive within seconds of issuance, often before most other systems have even received them.
+StormSync VT/OI connects directly to the NOAA Weather Wire Service Open Interface (NWWS-OI), an authenticated XMPP feed that TV and radio broadcasters, emergency managers, and commercial alerting services rely on.
+Alerts arrive within 100 ms of issuance, often before most other systems have even received them.

 This is the same feed that fires off the Emergency Alert System on broadcast TV.
 StormSync makes it available as a free desktop application.